somerwalker/technical-program-management-toolkit/templates/program-status-template.md

 Green / Yellow / Red

 Provide a short summary of current program health.
+If status is Yellow or Red, briefly explain the issue and the action required to return the program to Green.

 ---